art-programmer/ComputerVisionPapers/README.md

 ### FrameNet: Learning Local Canonical Frames of 3D Surfaces from a Single RGB Image
 1. Predict per-pixel dominant directions (frames), which could be used for other applications.

+### Learning View Priors for Single-view 3D Reconstruction
+1. Deformable mesh model (from Neural 3D Mesh Renderer).
+2. Use rendered views (for both observed and unseen views) to add discriminative loss.
+3. Internal pressure loss to encourage larger volume.

 ## Depth estimation
 ### SURGE: Surface Regularized Geometry Estimation from a Single Image